Bond Style: Charcoal Suit for Air Travel in Goldfinger

 Interestingly, Connery would sport another dark gray flannel three-piece suit at the outset of his following 007 adventure, Thunderball, though that suit is somewhat lighter in both color and weight and the waistcoat is cut straight across the bottom rather than the more traditional notched bottom of the Goldfinger suit’s waistcoat.
 The six-button waistcoat (or vest, as we Americans have colloquialized) has four welt pockets.

-While some of the details of Bond’s jackets and waistcoats vary across his suits in Goldfinger, the trousers remain generally styled the same, all with double forward pleats, side pockets and button-through back pockets, plain-hemmed bottoms, and the signature button-tab “DAKS top” side adjusters that were originally developed by Alexander Simpson in 1934.
+While some of the details of Bond’s jackets and waistcoats vary across his suits in Goldfinger, the trousers remain generally styled the same, all with double forward pleats, side pockets and button-through back pockets, plain-hemmed bottoms, and the signature button-tab “DAKS top” side adjusters that were originally developed by Alexander Simpson in the early 1930s.
 Originally developed to address the needs of golfers, the self-supporting trousers became in demand from everything from sports to formal wear as Simpson expanded to open the iconic Simpsons of Piccadilly store two years later.
 (You can read more about the DAKS “trouser revolution” at the company’s official site.)

 The depressurization of the plane sends 007 scrambling into uncomfortable positions that showcase the suit’s bold blue-and-white candy stripe lining that resembles the lining of his iconic glen plaid suit worn earlier in the film.